karolkudla/social_ecosystem/README.md

 3. Social Portal
 in one place

-Advanced Product Editor with a lot of options
+Advanced Multitype Product Editor with a lot of options

 Menu Editor in Shop